treesinfall

 What should I do with snow I clear from my property?

 Please pile the snow on your property.
-It is illegal to push snow onto the road.
-(Chapter 0513 - Snow-Ice Removal-Sidewalks-Streets) Also, putting snow on the road can lead to drainage issues and driving hazards.
+It is illegal and unsafe to push snow onto the road because it can lead to drainage issues and driving hazards.

 Do not push snow on your neighbour's property unless you have their permission.

-Please be careful not to pile snow around fire hydrants.
-Our emergency services staff need access to hydrants year round and timing is crucial!
+Please do not pile snow around fire hydrants so that our emergency services staff can access hydrants quickly.

 Why do plows go so fast and throw snow on my sidewalk?